zbalkan/zbalkan.github.io/_posts/2025-08-17-log-replay.md

 {% include gallery id="galleryWazuhevtx" caption="You can use pip or pipx to download wazuhevtx tool" %}

 But now, we'll use a helper to speed up the process by using a test generator that I simply called [wazuh-testgen](https://github.com/zbalkan/wazuh-testgen).
 This is a separate tool I created to support the `wazuh-devenv` project.
-Thanks to the `wazuhevtx` library, we can just provide an attack scenario, the directory of EVTX files, and the output files, and get a template for writing behavioral tests to start working on.
+Thanks to the `wazuhevtx` library, we can just provide an attack scenario, the directory of EVTX files, and the output files, and get a template for writing behavioural tests to start working on.
 The `evtx` subcommand of the `wazuh-testgen` imports the `wazuhevtx` library to convert the logs in memory and processes to generate test templates.
 Below, you can see the usage for the EVTX subcommand.

 ```bash
 usage: generator.py evtx [-h] --scenario SCENARIO --input_dir INPUT_DIR --output_dir OUTPUT_DIR